 For more details, including how to connect to a particular Linstat server, see Connecting to Linstat from a Mac.

-When you connect to Linstat, you'll be directed to one of the four Linstat servers (linstat1, linstat2, linstat3, and linstat4) automatically.
-This will spread users among the four servers and help avoid situations where one server is much busier than another.
+When you connect to Linstat, you'll be directed to the least busy of the five Linstat servers (linstat1, linstat2, linstat3, linstat4, and linstat5) automatically.
+This will spread users among the five servers and help avoid situations where one server is much busier than another.

 If you are running a long job and need to connect to the same server again to monitor it, log in to Linstat and then type ssh server, where server should be replaced by the name of the server where you started the job.
 Be sure to note which server you're on when you start a long job.
 Most people have the server name in their prompt, but if you don't you can find out which server you're using by typing printenv HOST.
 It's also possible to connect to a specific server directly—the links in the previous section have instructions.

-The Linstat servers have 256GB of RAM, but we've limited the amount any one person can use to 64GB.
+The Linstat servers have 320GB of RAM (except for Linstat5 which has 384GB), but we've limited the amount any one person can use to 64GB.
 This will help prevent the servers from running out of RAM, which causes performance and stability problems.
 Exceptions can be made, so if you need more than 64GB of RAM contact the Help Desk.

 /ramdisk is a special "directory" that is actually stored in RAM, making it extremely fast.
 The maximum size of /ramdisk is 32GB, and any files that are not in use will be deleted after one hour. /ramdisk can be very helpful for programs that spend a lot of time reading and writing temporary files.